 In accordance with agreement with the National Audit on internal audit, cf. section 9(1) of the Danish Act on Audit of State Accounts etc., we have read the Management's review, performance reporting and financial highlights.
 We have not performed any other procedures in addition to the audit of the financial statements.
-On this basis, it is our opinion that the information provided in the Management's review, performance reporting and financial statements.
+On this basis, it is our opinion that the information provided in the Management's review, performance reporting and financial highlights is consistent with the financial statements.